top of page

 Spatial Awareness (proprioception) relates to Speech.
 Beyond Proscenial Space.

-(Cogntion: Full Awareness of Audience and Self-Dissociation) Visual, Aural into Kinetic sense Performative and performity. (also Extraverted, Social/Interpersonal)
+(Cogntion: Full Awareness of Audience and Self-Dissociation) Visual, Aural into Kinetic sense embodied as Performative. (also Extraverted, Social/Interpersonal)

 The dancer(s) use the proscenium to communicate the movement into meaning or feeling to the audience.
 The dancer(s) expand their work beyond self.
 Presents what the audience sees.
 Dancer Acts in Relation to others onstage in reference to the Audience.
 Dancer Observes Acting Self to others beyond space Audience-beyond proscenium.